Gachas: Gachas as a dessert

 It is common in Andalusia to prepare Gachas dulces (sweet gachas), a sweet version of the dish which can be served as a dessert.
 The ingredients are olive oil, flour and water, like in the traditional gachas, but adding sugar instead of garlic and salt.
 They may be cooked with milk instead of water.
 Sweet gachas may be seasoned with honey, vanilla, orange peel and cinnamon.
 The dish may be eaten with raisins, almonds or bread croutons.

 The gachas extremeñas (also known as "puchas dulces") are a dessert from Extremadura flavored with anise (Pimpinella anisum).
-In this dish breadcrumbs are added to the mixture during the cooking.
+In this dish breadcrumbs are added to the mixture during cooking.